jasonvan/prexel/planning.md

 * Comment lexer code / Comment lexer tests
 * Comment encoder code / Comment encoder tests

-* need to handle "S" character
+* need to handle "S" character, static
+* need to determine how we want the aggregated value added to the aggregator right now single-line and multi-line do it in a different order

 * need to figure out a way to handle merging multiple diagrams

-* Make GIFs for using prexel inside of Sublime text

 * Allow for multiple loops of code inside of evaluate method
-* Update encoders to take an array of digrams, need to determine how to properly print values

 * Discussion Points
-    * Can't handle multiple inheritance right now
-    * Can't handle multiple aggregation right now
-    * Can't handle self aggregation right now

 * Review example-entry.md to determine next steps for the encorder and parser and create tasks